moorcode/relational-databases/mario-database/README.md

 >
 >This course runs in a virtual Linux machine using Gitpod.
 Start the course at [freeCodeCamp](https://www.freecodecamp.org/learn/relational-database/learn-relational-databases-by-building-a-mario-database/build-a-mario-database).
 >
 > __Checkpoints:__
->
+> \l, \c, \db

 1. The first thing you need to do is start the terminal.
-Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
-Once you open a new one, type echo hello PostgreSQL into the terminal and press enter.
+Do that by clicking the _hamburger_ menu at the top left of the screen, going to the "terminal" section, and clicking _new terminal_.
+Once you open a new one, type `echo hello PostgreSQL` into the terminal and press enter.

 2. Your virtual machine comes with PostgreSQL installed.
 You will use the Psql terminal application to interact with it.
-Log in by typing psql --username=freecodecamp --dbname=postgres into the terminal and pressing enter.
+Log in by typing `psql --username=freecodecamp --dbname=postgres` into the terminal and pressing enter.

 ```bash
 camper: /project$ psql --username=freecodecamp --dbname=postgres